Customer support +49 (40) 59380 500

 IPv4

-An IPv4 address consists of 4 bytes (32 bits) represented by 4 octets.
-Each 8 bits are separated by a dot using a 3-digit numeric sequence (e.g. 192.168.12.0).
+An IPv4 address consists of 4 bytes (32 bits), which are represented by 4 octets.
+Each 8 bits are separated by a dot using a 3-digit numerical sequence (e.g. 192.168.12.0).

 Decimal vs. bit notation